harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 - TOC
 {:toc}

-To get started with Load Impact 4.0 you'll need to complete a few steps:
+To get started with LoadImpact 4.0 you'll need to complete a few steps:

 1. Download and install k6 for your platform of choice: Linux, Mac or Windows
 2. Run your first k6 test